ENGLISH BRIDGE UNION

 Table Money £5.00

-Pre-entry is required.
-Entries to be emailed to Glynn at email@example.com at least a week before the event.
+Pre-entry is required and it would be helpful if entries and indication of refreshments (required or not) are emailed to Glynn at firstname.lastname@example.org at least a week before the event.

 Director: Helen Barr